nate-c-foster/scada2-doc/docs/intro/scada2.md

 Ignition notification pipelines are geared toward using bulk rosters that require setting up each individual's schedule.
 The Ad Hoc Alarm Notification tool uses dynamic single person rosters that can to do "escalation" or "blast" notifications.
-It's much easier for an operator to quickly add/remove themselves from a dynamic roster than to constantly maintain a schedule.
+It's much easier for an operator to quickly add/remove themselves from a dynamic roster than to constantly maintain their schedule.
-Also, minimum alarm priority, source path filters, and start-end times can all configured for each roster without having to touch a pipeline block diagram or scripting.
+Also, minimum alarm priority, source path filters, and start-end times can all be configured for each roster without having to touch a pipeline block diagram or scripting.